 Conveniently located a short distance from the small Maria Reiche Neuman airport, which usually handles tourist traffic, it is the liveliest place in town.

-- Cahuachi: is a citadel and ceremonial center of the ancient Nasca culture.
-There we can find two staggered pyramids of adobe.
+- Cahuachi is a citadel and ceremonial center of the ancient Nasca culture.
+There, we can find two staggered adobe pyramids.

 - Chauchilla Cemetery: It is a pre-Inca necropolis.
-Some sources relate it to the ancient Huari Culture, and others to the Nasca Culture.
-In the cemetery, you can see fragments of pottery, textiles, as well as mummies.
+Some sources relate it to the ancient Huari Culture and others to the Nasca Culture.
+In the cemetery, you can see pottery fragments, textiles, and mummies.

-- Aqueducts of Cantalloc: it was built by the Nasca culture, and they work until today.
+- The Nasca culture built the Aqueducts of Cantalloc, and they work until today.
 Demonstrating the technological advances in hydraulic engineering that the Nasca civilization had.
-More than 40 aqueducts were built, which were used throughout the year to develop an efficient agriculture and meet the needs of its population.
+More than 40 aqueducts were built, which were used throughout the year to develop efficient agriculture and meet the needs of its population.

-Is Nasca Lines in UNESCO World Heritage Sites?
+Is Nasca Lines a UNESCO World Heritage Site?

 Since 1994, the Nasca Lines have been considered a UNESCO World Heritage Site.